markfairbanks/tidypolars/README.md

 ### Converting to/from pandas data frames

-If you need to use a package that requires pandas data frames, you can convert from a tidypolars `Tibble` to a pandas `DataFrame`.
+If you need to use a package that requires pandas data frames, you can convert from a tidypolars `tibble` to a pandas `DataFrame`.

 To do this you'll first need to install pyarrow: